Load Shedding reference guide

 If an overload situation is signalled, priority load shedding is invoked.

-By default, priority load shedding is enabled, which means a request is only rejected if the current CPU load is high enough.
-To determine whether a request should be rejected, 2 attributes are considered:
+If priority load shedding is disabled, there’s nothing to do and all requests are rejected immediately.
+However, by default, priority load shedding is enabled, which means a request is only rejected if the current CPU load is high enough.

 -